avnet-iotconnect/iotc-gateway-mobile-app/mobile_app_guide.md

 ## 4. Connect Device and Push Data
 The Device List screen will display any supported devices which are in Bluetooth range of your phone/tablet.
-* If after a short time no devices are displayed, press the green "hamburger" menu button in the lower-right corner and select "**Scan Device**".
+* If after a short time no devices are displayed, press the green menu button in the lower-right corner and select "**Scan Device**".
 * Identify the device to connect to (e.g. "STbox...") and click on it.

 > Note: